-Fiber reinforced plastics, commonly referred to as FRP, are composite materials that are composed of a polymer matrix that is reinforced with fibers.
+Fiber-reinforced plastics, commonly referred to as FRP, are composite materials with a polymer matrix reinforced with fibers.
 FRP can vary based on the types of polymer and fibers used in manufacturing.
-One of the most common and well known fiber reinforced plastic is fiberglass in which glass fibers are used to reinforce a thermoset polymer matrix.
+One of the most common and well-known fiber-reinforced plastics is fiberglass, where glass fibers provide reinforcement to a thermoset polymer matrix.

 Uses and Benefits of FRP

-When compared to metals, plastics, and other traditional materials used for structural applications, fiberglass reinforced plastics offer a number of benefits including:
+Compared to metals, plastics, and other traditional materials used for structural applications, FRP offers a number of benefits, listed below.

 Increased strength to weight ratio